-MBA vs. JD Programs
+MBA vs. JD Programs – Similarities and Differences

-Those thinking about getting a master’s of business administration (MBA) or juris doctor (JD) degree have plenty of company.
-There are more than 1.3 million lawyers in the U.S., with about 150,000 students enrolling in JD programs every year, according to the American Bar Association.
-Similarly, an MBA is currently the most popular master’s degree in America, with almost 200,000 students graduating from MBA programs every year, according to a report by Fortune.
+Similarly, an MBA is currently the most popular master’s degree in America—Poets&Quants quoted that almost 250,000 students were enrolled in MBA programs worldwide, according to the AACSB during the 2020-2021 academic year.
 Graduates of either degree are well-equipped to lead in a wide range of industries, especially in business—so much so that many universities offer joint MBA and JD programs.

-Juris doctor programs are designed to train students to become lawyers.
+Juris Doctor programs are designed to train students to become lawyers.
 First-year core classes cover fundamental topics such as constitutional law, torts, contracts, legal writing, and civil procedure.
-The skills one learns in pursuit of this degree—critical thinking, strategic decision making, and communication—are widely applicable elsewhere, but this is not a generalist degree.
+The skills one learns in pursuit of this degree—critical thinking, strategic decision-making, and communication—are widely applicable elsewhere, but this is not a generalist degree.
 And while JD graduates will often work outside of a courtroom, they will almost always leverage their law education in the profession in which they choose to work.

 Featured MBA Programs